saadnvv/cryptomine-network-project/README.md

 - Protocol deployment (BGP, OSPF)
 - LAN segmentation and traffic management
 - Secure remote access implementation
 - Packet Tracer configuration and troubleshooting

+## How to Open the Project
+- Download and install Cisco Packet Tracer 8.2.1 or newer from NetAcad
+- Download the .pkt file from this repository
+- Open it in Packet Tracer to view the full network configuration

 ## 📄 Files
 - [`CryptoMine_Network.pkt`](./CryptoMine_Network.pkt): Cisco Packet Tracer project file